Last Updated on May 29, 2025 by Hannah Stephenson

 Most people I know have been mugged at some point – almost always at night, I hasten to add – ranging in degrees of severity from phone snatching to being dragged along the road.

 But I don’t want this to put you off of living in Cape Town.
-I did feel safe there.
-I didn’t live in a constant state of fear.
+I do feel safe here.
 I think that the reality of living in any big city is that at some point, someone’s going to try to steal your shit.

 The really violent crime in Cape Town is largely contained to certain areas, and in the parts of the city that most digital nomads actually spend time in, you just need to be careful of your belongings and not go wandering around alone at night.